asos-craigmorten/snyker/README.md

 Note that this tool obeys your defined package version ranges and therefore can't fix anything that requires a major upgrade if you are only permitting minor or patch upgrades.

 This tool also does not make use of Snyk's ability to perform upgrades or patches.
-It will simply ignore vulnerabilites that cannot be fixed in the aforementioned steps. _It is on you to sanity check anything that this tool decides to ignore._ It is recommended that you see what removing the "ignored" Snyk policies and running the `snyk wizard --dev` yeilds, as it may suggest patches or major upgrades that this wrapper doesn't (yet) consider.
+It will simply ignore vulnerabilities that cannot be fixed in the aforementioned steps. _It is on you to sanity check anything that this tool decides to ignore._ It is recommended that you see what removing the "ignored" Snyk policies and running the `snyk wizard --dev` yields, as it may suggest patches or major upgrades that this wrapper doesn't (yet) consider.

 ## Usage